-Stanford Point Trail is a 8 mile lightly trafficked out and back trail located near Yosemite National Park, California that features beautiful wild flowers and is rated as difficult.
-The trail is rated as difficult and primarily used for hiking, walking, nature trips, and birding and is accessible from February until November.
+Stanford Point Trail is a 8.3 mile lightly trafficked out and back trail located near Yosemite National Park, California that features beautiful wild flowers and is rated as difficult.
+The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from February until November.

 This trail is beautiful but super inaccessible in the winter.
 I would not recommend trying to hike past inspiration point past October.
 It ended up feeling like I was following bear tracks with snow up to my knees.
 Lol.
 Nonetheless, it offers amazing views of the valley.